Introduction to Halx

 Narrative Commentary

 As we delve deeper, there's a pattern in how interpersonal relationships interplay with maladaptive schemas and attachment theory.
 Attachment theory explores how bonds in childhood shape future adult relationships while maladaptive schemas refers to thought/behavior patterns that manifest in childhood and continue to affect them later in life (trauma, neglect, esteem).
-Each role in the hierarchy represents archetypes of 'love'.
+The most common forms of attachment displayed throughout the series are filial, limerent, and fatuous.